-Rider University’s STEM Teacher Academy Program Faculty and Staff consist of a combination of professors and staff from the School of Education, College of Liberal Arts and Sciences, current K-12 teachers and staff and education students.
+Rider University’s STEM Teacher Academy Program Faculty and Staff consist of a combination of professors and staff from the College of Education and Human Services, College of Liberal Arts and Sciences, current K-12 teachers and education students.
 Faculty members conduct research in the STEM disciplines and hold advanced degrees in the sciences and education fields.

 Dr. Peter Hester is a dynamic teacher with over thirty years of experience in science education.
-He helped create the Integrated Sciences and Math major at Rider University, contributed to New Jersey’s efforts to adopt and implement the Next Generation Science Standards, and is currently co-principal investigator on a multi-million dollar grant that aims to recruit, train and deploy highly qualified STEM teachers in high-needs school districts.
+He helped create the Integrated Sciences and Math major at Rider University, contributed to New Jersey’s efforts to adopt and implement the Next Generation Science Standards and is currently co-principal investigator on a 1.4 million dollar grant that aims to recruit, train and deploy highly qualified STEM teachers in high-needs school districts.

 Sven Strnad earned his Ph.D. in entomology from Purdue University and began his career as a research scientist at American Cyanamid’s Agricultural Research Facility.
 He obtained his teaching certificates through the Graduate Level Teacher Preparation program at Rider University and is currently a middle school science teacher in the West Windsor-Plainsboro School District.
 His passion for connecting students to the natural world outside of the classroom has earned him the Presidential Innovation Award for Environmental Educators from the U.S. Environmental Protection Agency and the President’s Prize for Outstanding Achievement in Primary Education from the Entomological Foundation of the Entomological Society of America.